The Case for Change

 This is not a personal attack.
 This is a factual comparison of records, funding sources, and priorities.
 The voters of CA-15 deserve to see who is representing them and who is funding that representation.

 CA-15 is one of the most educated, most diverse, most politically engaged districts in the country.
-It is rated D+28.
+It is one of the safest Democratic seats in California.
 It should be one of the most progressive seats in Congress.

 Instead, it is held by a career politician who inherited his seat, takes hundreds of thousands of dollars from corporate PACs and lobbying organizations, paints himself as a progressive when it is close to election time, and votes like a corporate moderate the rest of the year.
 His legislative record is cosponsorships and letters that sound good in press releases but have produced zero enacted laws.